MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 **Views** | Views represent queries of sources and other views that you want to save for repeated execution.
 **Indexes** | Indexes represent query results stored in memory.
 **Sinks** | Sinks represent output streams or files that Materialize sends data to.
+**Clusters** | Clusters represent a logical set of indexes and sinks that share physical resources.
+**Cluster replicas** | Cluster replicas provide physical resources for a cluster's indexes and sinks.

 ## Sources

-Sources represent a connection to the data you want Materialize to process, as well as details about the structure of that data.
+Sources represent a connection to the data external to Materialize you want to process, as well as details about the structure of that data.
 A simplistic way to think of this is that sources represent streams and their schemas; this isn't entirely accurate, but provides an illustrative mental model.